NatGeo's best travel photos of 2018

-The published awarded prizes for images in three categories -- Nature, Cities and People -- with photography experts sifted through an incredible 13,000 entries before choosing 10 winners.
+The published awarded prizes for images in three categories -- Nature, Cities and People -- with photography experts sifted through an incredible 13,000 entries from destinations around the world before choosing 10 winners.

 Sensitive and original